the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 Assistant, Research Fellow or Software Engineer.
 Regardless of their job title, RSEs share a set of core skills that are required to write software, understand the research environment and ensure that they produce sustainable, maintainable code that supports reproducible research outputs.
+They are the ones who implement the FAIR principles that make digital research output more valuable.
 In order to do so the draw upon skills from traditional software engineering, established research culture and a commitment to being part of a team.

 Developing and maintaining these skills is time consuming and often challenging.
 Part of the challenge is that there is not a standard pathway to becoming an RSE